-Students must apply for admission to Teacher Education and should initiate the application process as soon as possible after completing 45 semester credit hours of college work.
-In the event that a student fails to meet all of the criteria for full admission to Teacher Education, provisional admission may carry with it certain stipulations such as retaking key courses for which a low grade was received, etc. Within two weeks of the Teacher Education Council consideration of a student's application for admission to Teacher Education, the Dean or Administrative Assistant of the School of Education will notify the student in writing of the action taken.
+Students must apply for admission to the Educator Preparation Program and should initiate the application process as soon as possible after completing 45 semester credit hours of college work.
+In the event that a student fails to meet all of the criteria for full admission to the Educator Preparation Program, provisional admission may carry with it certain stipulations such as retaking key courses for which a low grade was received, etc. Within two weeks of the Teacher Education Advisory Board consideration of a student's application for admission to the Educator Preparation Program, the Dean or Administrative Assistant of the School of Education and Exercise Science will notify the student in writing of the action taken.

-Admission to Teacher Education takes effect with junior standing.
-The semester after completing 45 hours of college credit, a student can apply for admission to Teacher Education and must satisfy the following requirements:
+Admission to the Educator Preparation Program takes effect with junior standing.
+The semester after completing 45 hours of college credit, a student can apply for admission to the Educator Preparation Program and must satisfy the following requirements:

-- 1. Completed background check clearance. - 2.
+- 1. Completed background check clearance - 2.
 Earned overall GPA of at least 2.50 - a. students who make a "D" or an "F" in a course, may be asked to repeat that course in order to raise their GPA - 3.
 Completed one professional education course with a grade of "C-" or better - 4.
 Passed the Oklahoma General Education Test (OGET) - 5.
 Been recommended by an interview committee - 6.
-Been accepted by a majority vote of the Teacher Education Executive Council and the Teacher Education Advisory Board. - 7.
-Turned in an application, autobiography, philosophy of education, and two Dispositions of the Effective Educator forms - 8.
-Completed portfolio requirements for Admission to Teacher Education - \ Subject to change by state certification requirements.
+Been accepted by a majority vote of the Teacher Education Executive Council and the Teacher Education Advisory Board - 7.
+Turned in an application, autobiography, philosophy of education, and two Dispositions of the Effective Educator forms

+8. Completed portfolio requirements for Admission to the Educator Preparation Program

+\Subject to change by state certification requirements.